health-ai/health-ai.github.io/projects.md

 title: Projects
 ---
 <h3>Projects</h3>
-Many Stanford students look for projects for classes or for summer internship.
+Many students look for projects for classes or for summer internship.
 Here we list projects from graduate students, postdocs and faculty that could turn into valuable scientific contribution.

 {% for item in site.projects %}
   <hr />